1995parham-learning/1995parham-learning.github.io/content/CICD/Github Actions.md

 Triggers are the events that initiate the execution of your GitHub Actions workflows.
 They act as the starting point, determining when and why your workflows should run.

+Common Triggers:

+	**`push`:** This is the most common trigger.
+It initiates a workflow whenever code is pushed to the specified branches or tags in your repository.

 ```yaml
 name: install dotfiles
 on: